English Language Support (ELS) Programme

-Our English Language Support (ELS) courses are provided for undergraduate and postgraduate students at The University of Sheffield who would like to develop their academic literacy, English language and communication skills, as well as academic literacy.
-If you scored a 6.5 or less on your latest IELTS, you will need language support.
+Our English Language Support (ELS) courses are provided for foundation, undergraduate and postgraduate students at The University of Sheffield who would like to develop their academic literacy, English language and communication skills, as well as academic literacy.
+If you scored a 6.5 or less on your latest IELTS, you will benefit from additional English language support.

 These classes are only available to students who are already studying at The University of Sheffield (including at the Department for Lifelong Learning).
 Students on courses at the ELTC or University of Sheffield International College are not eligible for ELS classes.

 What will I learn?

 Our English Language Support programme offers you the opportunity to develop a wide range of academic, language and communication skills.
 Activities are designed to generate a lot of interaction so that you can practise the academic language and skills that you need to fulfil the expectations in your programme, and integrate more effectively into your department and the wider academic community.